 - Adjust your rate as your business grows.

-You’ll be out there confidentiality negotiating and getting paid in no time!
+You’ll be out there confidently negotiating and getting paid in no time!

 Figuring Out Your Rate When Starting Out